xiatiantian24/enaible-test/README.md

 **Option 2: Using Live Server Extension (VS Code)**
 1. Clone the repository
 2. Open the project in VS Code
-3. Install the "Live Server" extension if you haven't already
+3. Install the "Live Server" extension
 4. Right-click on `index.html` and select "Open with Live Server"
 5. Complete the onboarding process to start using the app

-## User Flow & Functionality
+## Prototyped Functionality & User Flow

 ### 1. **Onboarding & Preferences**
 - Configure shopping preferences (department, sizes, budget)